yasirkula/UnityNativeShare/README.md

 ## Utility Functions
 - `bool NativeShare.TargetExists( string androidPackageName, string androidClassName = null )`: returns whether the application with the specified package/class name exists on the Android device.
 If *androidClassName* is left null, only the package name is queried.
 This function always returns true on iOS
 - `bool FindTarget( out string androidPackageName, out string androidClassName, string packageNameRegex, string classNameRegex = null )`: finds the package/class name of an installed application on the Android device using regular expressions.
 Returns true if a matching package/class name is found successfully.
 Can be useful when you want to use the *SetTarget* function but don't know the exact package/class name of the target activity.
 If *classNameRegex* is left null, the first activity in the matching package is returned.
 This function always returns false on iOS

+## FAQ
+- **I can't share image with text on X app**

+It is just not possible to share an image/file with text/subject on some apps (e.g. Facebook), they intentionally omit either the image or the text from the shared content.
+These apps require you to use their own SDKs for complex share actions.
+For best compatibility, I'd recommend you to share either only image or only text.

+- **Can't share, it says "Can't file ContentProvider, share not possible!" in Logcat**

+Make sure that you've added the provider to the **AndroidManifest.xml** located exactly at **Assets/Plugins/Android** and verify that it is inserted in-between the `<application>...</application>` tags.

+- **Can't share, it says "java.lang.ClassNotFoundException: com.yasirkula.unity.NativeShare" in Logcat**

+If your project uses ProGuard, try adding the following line to ProGuard filters: `-keep class com.yasirkula.unity.* { *; }`

+- **My app crashes at startup after importing NativeShare to my project**

+Make sure that you didn't touch the provider's **android:name** value, it **must** stay as is.
+You only need to change the **android:authorities** string.

 ## Example Code
 The following code captures the screenshot of the game whenever you tap the screen, saves it in a temporary path and then shares it: